Turning opioid Settlements into action.

 Office – 330-926-5686

-Megan Scott, CDCA, PRS is a state licensed Chemical Dependency Counselor Assistant and Peer Recovery Supporter currently working as a Public Health Coordinator at Summit County Public Health.
+Megan Scott, CDCA, CIT is a state licensed Chemical Dependency Counselor Assistant and Counselor in Training currently working as a Public Health Coordinator at Summit County Public Health.
 Megan has previously worked as a Case Manager and Substance Use Counselor in the Community Corrections field and has deep experience in Project Management.

 David McCartney